 At the WLP Global Summit 2023, business leaders and ministers from our network signed a joint declaration to accelerate global trade and trade resilience.
 We took stock of the progress achieved to date and charted the way forward for the businesses within this strategic trade initiative.
-The WLP global trade summit addresses key questions addressed included:
+The WLP global trade summit addresses key topics addressed include:

 - How emerging international trends are influencing global trade.

 - The impact of digital transformation in logistics and how people are unleashing the power of technology to enhance their supply chain.

 - The role of public-private collaboration in reshaping the future of logistics.

 WLP: A global reach, engaging emerging economies and big businesses alike

 The WLP is a global, private sector-led initiative designed to smooth the flow of global trade, unlock market access and provide economic efficiencies to members.
 The program is free to join and open to all.